El Tecolote (newspaper): Online, social media, and podcasts

 The paper has met the challenges of technological change in media by adapting to the digital age by adding a website and now also having online publication.
 The stories that come out in its printed newspaper are picked from the stories that have come from its online publication.
-And the paper now has a Facebook page, a Twitter account, and is on Instagram.
+The paper developed social media presences on Facebook, Twitter/X, and Instagram.

 On March 1, 2021, the publication launched its podcast, Radio Teco.
 The digital arm of the long-standing bilingual El Tecolote newspaper, the podcast dives into the rich and nuanced cultural history of Latinx communities across the San Francisco Bay Area and beyond.
 Episodes are released every Monday, with occasional bonus episodes released throughout the week.
 The podcast follows the launch of the bilingual Making of a Candidate/El Camindo del CandidatX podcast mini-series, which debuted on October 30, 2020.

+Radio Teco ended publication in 2024.

 Coverage and distribution

-The paper covers the Mission District and the surrounding areas of Excelsior, Bernal Heights, and the East Bay.
-The paper has thousands of people reading it online, and the paper also distributes 10,000 free copies every two weeks throughout the Mission District and the East Bay by way of restaurants, libraries, clinics and social service centers.
+The paper covers the Mission District.
+The paper has thousands of people reading it online, and the paper also distributes 7,000 free copies every two weeks throughout the Mission District and the East Bay by way of restaurants, libraries, clinics and social service centers.